sonlam1102/visocial-hatespeech-augmentation/README.md

 + Deep neural model: TextCNN and GRU
 + Multilingual transformers: mBERT, XLM-R, and DistilBERT
 + Monololingual transformers: PhoBERT, BERT4News, and VELECTRA
+## Method:
++ EDA: Data augmentation on minority classes.
++ Focal loss: Loss function that treat the sample in the minority class by down-weighting the impact of majority examples

 # Source code file name convention:
 The source code are written in Python with Jupyter notebook